mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

 JavaScript files, CSS files, images, fonts, or any other media included in a theme.

+!!!
+Note

+    For this to work, the `theme` setting must be set to a known installed theme.
+    If the `theme` settign is instead set to `null`, then there is no theme to override and the contents of the `theme_dir` must be a complete, standalone theme.
+See [Custom Themes][custom theme] for more information.

 For example, the [mkdocs] theme ([browse source]), contains the following directory structure (in part):